 The disclosure requirements of the Money Laundering Regulations 2017 mean that any professional adviser undertaking such work may have a duty to disclose matters to HMRC where it believes there has been a loss of tax to the exchequer.
-Therefore it is sometimes preferable for the employer to carry out or commission a very high level review of specific areas in the first instance rather than a detailed review of
+Therefore it is sometimes preferable for the employer to carry out or commission a very high level review of specific areas in the first instance rather than a

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.